d0m4te/heap/README.md

 This declares a min heap with elements of type "type".
 All declared functions will have the signature type_name_heap_FUNCTION.
 The heap struct will have the signature type_name_Heap.
-The type_compare function should return 0 if elements are equal, <0 if first element is bigger, >0 otherwise.
+The type_compare function should accept two elements of type "type" as arguments and return 0 if elements are equal, <0 if first element is bigger, >0 otherwise.

 # Usage (example for int min heap)
 ```c